superdurable/iwf/docs/iWF-Application-Operations.md

 * PrepareRPCQueryType return all the workflow states' status -- what commands are they waiting for, and what have been completed

+There are two fields that are most useful for debugging purpose:

+  * PendingStateExecutionsRequestCommands shows what are the commands a state execution is requesting

 ![image](https://github.com/indeedeng/iwf/assets/4523955/9d8ab362-f008-4cab-9f84-2f484960556b)

 ### Read Workflow History